Côte-d'Or: Politics

-The President of the General Council is François Sauvadet of the Union of Democrats and Independents.
+The President of the Departmental Council is François Sauvadet of the Union of Democrats and Independents.

 Current National Assembly Representatives

 Economy

 This is a premier wine-growing region of France.
 It produces what are arguably the world's finest, and definitely most expensive Pinot noir and Chardonnay wines from some of the most rigorously and painstakingly (thanks to the region's many monasteries) classified vineyards in the world.
 Wine from the Côte-d'Or was a favorite of the emperor Charlemagne.
 Other crops include cereal grains and potatoes.
 Sheep and cattle are also raised in the department.
 The region is famous for Dijon mustard.

 There are coal mines and heavy industry, including steel, machinery, and earthenware.